Anna Breman

 Anna Breman (born 1976) is a Swedish banker and economist.
-She is currently serving as the First Deputy Governor of the Sveriges Riksbank, the central bank of Sweden.
-She will take up the position of governor of the Reserve Bank of New Zealand on 1 December 2025.
+Anna Breman took up the position of governor of the Reserve Bank of New Zealand on 1 December 2025.
+Her term of appointment to the RBNZ runs from 1 December 2025 to 30 November 2030.
+She was formerly the first deputy governor of the Sveriges Riksbank, the central bank of Sweden.

 Education

 Breman gained her BSc in Economics from Uppsala University in 2001, and her PhD in economics from Stockholm School of Economics in 2006.
 During her PhD, she attended Harvard University as a visiting graduate student.
 In 2006 she was a visiting researcher at the University of California, San Diego.